gbmhunter/blog/content/electronics/components/connectors/d-subminiature-d-sub/index.md

 ## Backshells

 D-subminiature connectors which are **attached to cables** (i.e. are not PCB mounted or panel mounted) are designed to be fitted with a _backshell_.
-The backshell **protects/encloses** the wire connections from from the cable, as well providing **mechancial support and strain relief** for the cable.
+The backshell **protects/encloses** the wire connections from from the cable, as well providing **mechanical support and strain relief** for the cable.

 ## Termination Styles

-PCB Mount: The connectors has protroding pins (in either straight or right-angle orientation) so that the connector can be soldered to a PCB.
+PCB Mount: The connectors has protruding pins (in either straight or right-angle orientation) so that the connector can be soldered to a PCB.

 Solder Lug: Designed so that wires can be soldered onto the pins.
 This style of connector is designed to be panel mounted (**not PCB mounted**).
 Also called _solder bucket_.